Subject: chief / shaman

 * Jonaitis 2006 p156

 "Tsimshian shamanic practices resembled those of the Tlingit.
 Shamans, with exceptional powers to transform into animals, tended to come from lineages with histories of shamanism.
 As was the case with the Tlingit, a person did not typically decide to become a shaman, but instead received a calling from spirits who had selected him specifically.
 Shamans wore special costumes that signified their spiritual status; the Tsimshian shaman, for example, donned special robes and placed on his head a crown of grizzly-bear claws.
 After he entered a house to heal a sick person, the shaman first needed to accrue power by entering an altered state consciousness, often by using percussive instruments that facilitated passage into a trance.
-Once in that state, the shaman both interacted with his helping spirits, who appeared on his ceremonal objects, and confronted malevolent beings.
-He sang songs to the accompaniment of rattles, manipulated carved puppets that represented his spirit helpers, and brandished supernatually potent charms."
+Once in that state, the shaman both interacted with his helping spirits, who appeared on his ceremonial objects, and confronted malevolent beings.
+He sang songs to the accompaniment of rattles, manipulated carved puppets that represented his spirit helpers, and brandished supernaturally potent charms."

 * Dubin 2003 p110 f199